 Sparta will be remembered for what we do here, today

 “They will come, scholars perhaps, or travelers from beyond the sea, prompted by curiosity regarding the past or appetite for knowledge of the ancients,” he said, and “they will peer out across our plain and probe among the stone and rubble of our nation.
-What they will learn of us?”
+What will they learn of us?”

 “Their shovels will unearth neither brilliant palaces nor temples; their picks will [prize] forth no everlasting architecture or art,” Leonidas (may have) said.
 “What will remain of the Spartans?
 Not monuments of marble or bronze, but this, what we do here today.”

 Out beyond Thermopylae (The Hot Gates in Greek), the enemy trumpets sounded.
 Now the vanguard of the Persians, their chariots, and the armored convoys of their King could be seen clearly.